Her Majesty The Queen is still reigning, but recently it has become more apparent Prince Charles is preparing for the time when he is king.

-When Prince Andrew requested working titles for his daughter, Princesses Beatrice and Eugenie, Prince Charles shot down the idea.
+When Prince Andrew requested working titles for his daughters, Princesses Beatrice and Eugenie, Prince Charles shot down the idea.
 Although the final decision came down to Her Majesty, Prince Charles had a large say in the matter.

 This is not the first time we have seen the image of what Prince Charles sees for the future of the monarchy.
 During the Queen’s Diamond Jubilee in 2012, there was a very small number of the Royal Family who made the appearance on the balcony at Buckingham Palace.
 This new streamlined monarchy consisted of Queen Elizabeth, Prince Philip, Prince Charles, the Duchess of Cornwall, the Duke and Duchess of Cambridge and Prince Harry.

 The Queen’s other children, the Duke of York, Princess Anne and the Earl of Wessex were left out.
 Luckily for Prince Charles, The Queen is siding with him and even better, so is her key adviser, Sir Christopher Geidt.
 Sir Christopher is a former Scots Guard who took over the position in 2007 from Sir Robin Janvrin (now Lord), who the Prince of Wales was known to argue with.

 Prince Charles and Sir Christopher must see eye to eye in order of the transition from Her Majesty to the Prince of Wales to go smoothly, whenever (although inevitably) that will be.

 At Clarence House, Prince Charles has set up his own “court” per se, as have the Duke and Duchess of Cambridge at Kensington Palace.